 You can learn more about in our User Roles documentation

 The Everyone team always contains all users, but you can assign different roles to members of this Team (for example, you might allow everyone to view all projects and environments, but not edit anything).
 Out of the box, Everyone members can do nothing.

 The second team is Octopus Administrators.
-Members of this team always have permission to do anything in Octopus.
+Members of this team have permission to configure system level concerns of Octopus.
 You can add or remove members from this team.
 We recommend only adding a few key users to this team.

 The following topics are explained further in this section: